Joint State and Sparse Input Estimation in Linear Dynamical Systems: Bayesian Robust Kalman Smoothing

 \section{Bayesian Robust Kalman Smoothing}

 In this section, we present an alternative approach, called Bayesian RKS, to estimate the states and sparse inputs $\{\bs{x}_k, \bs{u}_k\}_{k=1}^K$ using measurements $\{\bs{y}_k\}_{k=1}^K$ in \eqref{eq:meas_eqn}.
 Unlike the regularized RKS that assumes the knowledge of the parameters of the sparse input prior, the Bayesian approach uses hierarchical priors which account for the uncertainty in the prior distribution.
-Specifically, we use a Gaussian prior on the inputs to promote sparsity:
+Specifically, we use a Gaussian prior\footnote{The underlying true sparse inputs need not be generated according to the assumed priors in \eqref{eq:convex_prior}, \eqref{eq:sbl_prior}.
+The choice of prior is motivated by the fact that they result in sparse posterior estimates, as desired.} on the inputs to promote sparsity:

 where $\bs{\gamma}_k\in\bb{R}^{m}$ is the unknown hyperparameter of the distribution.
 The Bayesian RKS learns the hyperparameters from the measurements, making it different from the regularized RKS.
 We present two Bayesian RKS algorithms, namely, SBL-RKS and VB-RKS.